royhcj/IORequestable/README.md

 IORequestable provides a clean and easy way to create web APIs by encapsulating codable input and output types together with URL request specifications based on an abstraction layer of Moya.

-API = Endable Input + Decodable Output + URL and other options
+API = Encodable Input + Decodable Output + URL and other options

 ## Usage